alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

 * Pure functions.
   Pure functions always return the same value for a given set of arguments.
-  Pure functions also have no side-effect; they do not modify anything in the system they run.
+  Pure functions also have no side effects; they do not modify anything in the system they run.
   For example, a function that creates a file is not pure.

 These concepts can be applied in most popular programming languages.